Cancer - protecting yourself

 More and more young people aged 15 and older are part of a rising group of young adults who are diagnosed with malignant melanoma which is the deadliest form of skin cancer.

 - People forget or do not think they need to put on sun cream in the summer

 - young people and adults are using sun beds too often which can increase your risk of melanoma before 35 by 75 per cent.

 A study of 15-18 year old girls found that their desire to get a tan overcame any misgivings about the potential health risks.
 (Cancer Research UK, Jan 2013).

-Find out more
+Find out more:

-- You may have heard about the HPV (human papillomavirus) vaccination?
-This is offered to girls aged 12- 13 to protect against cervical cancer.
+HPV is the main cause of cervical cancer.
 There are some indicators that HPV in the throat (from oral sex) in young men is on the increase.
-You may be able to protect yourself from HPV (if you are not vaccinated) by using condoms.
-You can read more on The Mix.
+You can protect yourself by using condoms.
+Read more about this on The Mix.

 1 in 8 men will get prostate cancer.
 Checking yourself regularly for testicular cancer is important - and you can do this by gently rolling each of your balls between your thumb and fingers to feel for any unusual lumps or bumps.